-I, (student name), have read, understood, and agree to the requirements set out in the CMHC Program Guide.
-I have also reviewed and understand I am bound by the policies detailed in the South University Academic Catalog and the CMHC Program Guide, as well as the American Counseling Association Code of Ethics.
-I acknowledge that the faculty of the Counseling Program are accountable for ongoing assessment of my academic and professional behavior and development.

-I agree to engage as a student in the CMHC Program and to abide by the policies and expectations set by South University and the CMHC program.
+I , (student name (student name), have read, understood, and agree to the e.
+I have also reviewed and understand I am bound l by the policies detailed in the South University Acade emic Catalog and the CMHC Program Guide, as w vell a the American Counseling .
+Association Code of Eth nics .
+I acknowledge that the faculty of the Counseli ng Program are accountable , for ongoing assessment of my academic and professional behavior and development.
+I agree to engage as a stud South University and the C ram and to abide by the policies and expectations set by Signature Date • ompleted form to your fa where it will be placed in aculty advisor.
+Your advisor will sign the form and your student folder. d turr Faculty Advisor's Signatu